babel/babel/packages/babel-plugin-syntax-class-constructor-call/README.md

 # babel-plugin-syntax-class-constructor-call (deprecated)

+> Proposal Withdrawn: can be solved with decorators.

-Allow parsing of do expressions.
+Allow parsing of call constructors.

 ## Installation